re:publica 2018 will take place from 2-4 May 2018.

 Tickets grant access to re:publica 2018 and MEDIA CONVENTION Berlin.
 All prices include 19% VAT and handling costs.
 Our partner Xing-Events will provide you with an invoice for each purchase.

 You can order tickets online until 11:55 pm on 30th April 2018.
 Please note that you have to redeem the ticket code until that time too.
-Afterwards you can still get your ticket at the counter at STATION-Berlin.
+Afterwards you may still get your ticket at the counter at STATION-Berlin, that is, if ticket are still available.
+Please follow our Twitter account for updates.
 Walk up/Box office prices on-site will be higher.

 * Including access to the speaker lounge.
 Further information on Business Tickets can be found on the FAQ page regarding the Business Ticket.

 ** Pupils, students, trainees, people on social welfare, retirees and people with disabilities can order a reduced ticket.
 You will be asked to show your student ID resp. other form of documentation at our accreditation desks.
 Please have it ready.